bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript library.
+It helps complex applications render the right data using state, props and API requests without needing to reload the entire webpage.
+It prevents many API requests and makes for faster applications.
+It allows us to write in JSX.

 - [ ] What does it mean to _think_ in react?

+To think in react is to plan react projects correctly.
+To plan design, break functionality into small individual parts, make a simple static version, check that each step is working after building it.
+Find the best place for state to be.
+Add correct data flows.

 - [ ] Describe state.

+State is a main feature of react.
+State is where property values are stored.
+If state changes, the component re-renders.

 - [ ] Describe props.

+Props is short for properties.
+It relates to the data that is in state that gets passes around.
+Props are used to pass data across files and up and down parent and child elements.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects in react are any pieces of code that don't directly relate to achieving the desired output. eg, a network request, console.log, ect.

 ## Project Set Up